jasontthai/jasonthai.me/_posts/2022-07-06-theme-buttons.md

   <button id="purple" class="tb" style="background-color: var(--purple-color);" onclick="o(this)"></button>
 </div>

-I borrow a few designs from my current work project so if you are aware with what I'm working on, this will look very familiar.
-If you're are not, well I'm working on [supporting the RGB Keyboards on ChromeOS](https://chromeunboxed.com/chromeos-keyboard-backlight-personalization-hub).
+I borrow a few designs from my current work project so if you are aware of what I'm working on, this will look very familiar.
+If you are not, well I'm working on [supporting the RGB Keyboards on ChromeOS](https://chromeunboxed.com/chromeos-keyboard-backlight-personalization-hub).

 The idea is pretty simple.
 I've manually defined a couple of CSS variables like so: